The Ultimate Guide to Business Burglar Alarms

-A burglar alarm is a device that is used to alert that a premises is compromised using loud sounds and often lights.
+A burglar alarm is a device that is used to alert that a premises is compromised using loud sounds and often lights, osometimes alongside push notifications to a linked smart device.
 A burglar alarm is commonly used for securing all types of properties both domestically and commercially and helps to ensure that a premises has an extra level of security whilst also acting as a visual deterrent to minimise the risk of becoming a target.

 A burglar alarm is often connected to other security devices such as motion sensors and lights that will be activated when an individual tries to gain forceful entry to a property.